Find your focus

 - Applied Financial Markets

-- 6 credits of additional Finance courses such as Venture Capital and Angel Financing, Fixed Income Markets and Management, Risk Management and Financial Engineering
+- 6 credits of additional Finance courses such as Venture Capital, Fixed Income Markets and Management, Risk Management and Financial Engineering

 Business leaders increasingly recognize the value of generalists who are able to move within organizations as different needs and opportunities arise.
 General Business Management demands a general understanding of business including: marketing, sales, accounting, human resources, finance and logistics, coupled with a strong ability to lead teams, motivate employees, generate revenue and cut costs.
 As a result, students who graduate with this specialization are able to readily adapt to a variety of business situations.